F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3.rst

 CIS and partitions
 ``````````````````
 CIS requires a unique partition to manage the ARP entries of discovered services.
-Ensure you set the ``--bigip-partition=<name>`` parameter to a unique value in your configuration.
+Ensure that you set the ``--bigip-partition=<name>`` parameter to a unique value in your configuration.

 .. important::
   This partition does not allow the use of the AS3 ``Tenant`` class.